marselester/marselester.github.com/content/pages/about.rst

 Hi, my name is Marsel.

 I'm a Python developer.
-Moreover, I like to travel, drive motorcycles and running.
+Moreover, I like to travel, ride motorcycles and running.
 Occasionally I live in Thailand and travel around, e.g., Philippines, Malaysia, Vietnam.
 I used to be an artist and studied at gymnasium of Art, but I had changed interests and wanted to be a programmer.